Frequently Asked Questions

 What are the main features and capabilities of IONIX?

 IONIX offers Attack Surface Discovery, Risk Assessment, Risk Prioritization, and Risk Remediation.
-Highlights include ML-based 'Connective Intelligence' for better asset discovery, Threat Exposure Radar for prioritizing urgent issues, comprehensive digital supply chain mapping, and streamlined remediation workflows.
+Its ML-based 'Connective Intelligence' discovers more assets than competing products while generating fewer false positives.
+The Threat Exposure Radar feature helps teams prioritize urgent security issues.
+IONIX also provides comprehensive digital supply chain coverage and streamlined remediation workflows.
 More details.

 How does IONIX support continuous risk assessment in CTEM?

-IONIX enables continuous risk assessment by integrating real-time threat intelligence, automated vulnerability discovery, and dynamic risk scoring.
-This ensures ongoing evaluation of threats and vulnerabilities, allowing organizations to prioritize and mitigate risks as they emerge.
-Read more.
+IONIX enables continuous risk assessment by integrating real-time threat intelligence, automated threat discovery, and dynamic risk scoring.
+This ensures organizations can continuously identify vulnerabilities, prioritize threats based on business impact, and respond to evolving risks.
+For more on CTEM and continuous risk assessment, visit this blog post.

 What are the key elements of risk assessment in CTEM?

-Yes, IONIX provides an API that supports integrations with platforms such as Jira, ServiceNow, Splunk, Cortex XSOAR, and more.
-See all integrations.
+Yes, IONIX offers an API that supports integrations with major platforms like Jira, ServiceNow, Splunk, Cortex XSOAR, and more.
+Details are available at IONIX Integrations.

 Who can benefit from using IONIX?